stndn0/Easy-AMM-Poses/README.md

 </p>

 #### A note for potential contributors
 I'm still learning C#, .NET and WPF so excuse some of the mess.
-Refactoring and code cleanup is a priority for future builds as well as adherance to proper conventions.
+Refactoring and code cleanup is a priority for future builds.

 ## Terms of Use
 You are free to modify this software for personal use.
 If you'd like to help improve it for everyone, i'm happy to collaborate.